Research

 Overview

-Our research interests lie at the intersection of synthetic biology, biophysics, materials science and biomedical engineering.
-Specifically, we focus on the predictive design, synthesis and functionalization of fibrous proteins, including silk, elastin, collagen and keratin, for the development of de novo designed stimuli-responsive and hierarchical biomaterials.
-These studies encompass a broad range of topics, including fundamental investigation related to semi-crystalline polymer phase transitions, protein structure-function relationships, self-assembly mechanism, as well as applied biomaterial studies related to drug delivery, tissue engineering, surface coating, responsive bio-actuator and bio-electronics.
+Our research interests lie at the intersection of materials science, biophysics, and biomedical engineering.
+Specifically, we focus on the predictive design, synthesis, and functionalization of fibrous proteins, including silk, elastin, collagen, and keratin, for the development of de novo designed stimuli-responsive and hierarchical biomaterials.
+These studies encompass a broad range of topics, including fundamental investigation related to protein structure-function relationships and self-assembly mechanism, as well as applied biomaterial studies related to drug delivery, tissue engineering, surface coating, responsive bio-actuator, and bio-electronics.

 (1) Smart Material Design